What is Neurofeedback Therapy used for?

 The Neurofeedback Process

-Once an issue or issues have been defined, there is a multitude of neurofeedback therapies a neurobiologist can employ to help bring your brain back to normal function.
-They can actually go in and manipulate your brain function in the targeted problem area or areas and bring it back to normal function.
+Once a problem or problems have been identified, a neurobiologist can use a variety of neurofeedback treatments to assist your brain return to normal operation.
+They can actually enter your brain and influence the particular issue area or areas to restore normal function.

-In terms of your brain being a computer that oversees the functioning of your body, you would want a process to determine when things are malfunctioning.
+If your brain were a computer that managed the operation of your body, you would want a method to detect when something was wrong.
 That is what neurofeedback is all about.

 At the end of the assessment process, you would want a programmer there to fix any bugs that exist.
-It’s about a neurobiologist figuring out how to fix the bugs in your brain that are causing you physical, emotional, or mental health issues.
+Your brain’s bugs that are affecting your physical, emotional or mental health are being fixed by a neurobiologist.

 Let’s take a look at specific conditions that a neurobiologist might target with neurofeedback therapy.
 Hence, we will look at the potential benefits of neurofeedback therapy.